oleoamaral/Digital-Modulations-in-Python/README.md

 # Digital Modulations in Python

-Models for simulation of digital modulation and demodulation techniques using Python
+Models for simulation of digital modulation and demodulation techniques using Python.

 ### Books